EricMFink/ProfessionalResponsibility/_cases/WentForIt.md

 There is no description of the statistical universe or scientific framework that permits any productive use of the information the so-called Summary of Record contains.
-The majority describes this anecdotal matter as "noteworthy for its breadth and detail,” but when examined, it is noteworthy for its incompetence.
+The majority describes this anecdotal matter as "noteworthy for its breadth and detail," but when examined, it is noteworthy for its incompetence.
 The selective synopses of unvalidated studies deal, for the most part, with television advertising and phone book listings, and not direct-mail solicitations.